 The Chip Planner provides a Find window for each of the five design views to search for design elements.
 To open the Find Window, click the Edit menu and choose Clone for Find.
-You can also use the CTRL- F Hot Key.
-Multiple Find windows can be created for the same design view (Port/Logical/Net/Region/Block).
+You can also use the CNTL + F Hot Key.
+Multiple Find windows can be created for the same design view (Port/Logical/Net/ Region).

 When the Find window opens, it is associated with a specific design view.
 Only design elements specific to the particular view are displayed.
-The view name (Port/Logical/Net/Region/Block) is displayed across the top of the window.
+The view name is appended in parenthesis in the window name when it opens.

+The cloned Find window has the title "Find (<view_name>)" across the top of the window.
+A cloned Find window has the same features and functionality as the main view window.
 You can create multiple cloned Find windows for each view.
-Cloned Find windows are floating when they are opened and can be resized, moved, docked or undocked (floating).
+Cloned Find windows are floating when they first open and can be resized, moved, and docked.

-When the Find window is invoked in the Logical view, for example, the find window opens with the name Find (Logical) across the top of the window and the name Find # (Logical) across the top of the window when there are multiple cloned Find windows for the same View.
+For example, when the Find window is invoked in the Logical view, the find window opens with the name Find (Logical View) across the top of the window and the name Find # (Logical View) when there are multiple cloned Find windows for the same View.